prakash200/DesignPatterns/README.md

 Implementation details:
 - `Pizza.java`: base contract `prepare()` and `getName()`.
 - `PizzaType.java`: enum for type decisions.
-- `PizzaFactory.java`: switch-case returning correct `Pizza` object.
+- `PizzaFactory.java`: modern switch expression for clean, readable type selection.
 - Driver: selects a type and prints result.

 This pattern demonstrates how a central factory can select and instantiate pizza types at runtime with minimal client modification.